 This is the story of what happens next… if “next” is the right word for a narrative which, in the way of things, is necessarily non-linear.

 Retcon is a mosaic narrative, a story composed out of other stories, with recurring characters and overlapping plots all forming a larger picture.
 (It’s a form you’re probably most familiar with from tv shows, although it’s been used in prose fiction before, too.)
-Each movement will be composed of nine stories of approximately 15,000 words.
-They will be released on a monthly schedule starting March 9, 2023 (with a brief break between movements).
+Each movement will be composed of nine stories of approximately 15,000 words, published monthly as ebooks (Update: the stories are trending longer as I go on, as is the time between publication.
+As of. now it’s more like somewhere between 15-30,000 words, published every 2-3 months.)

 The Retcon Ebooks